Axure0/calculator/README.md

 # Calculator
-A Calculator Coded in HTML and JS
+A Calculator Coded in HTML, CSS and JS

 (HTML Code)[]